canonical/vanilla-framework/docs/en/patterns/modal.md

 ## Modal

-The modal pattern can be useful to overlay and area of the screen which can contain a prompt, dialog or interaction.
+The modal pattern can be useful to overlay an area of the screen which can contain a prompt, dialog or interaction.

 <a href="https://vanilla-framework.github.io/vanilla-framework/examples/patterns/modal/"
     class="js-example">